pipelight/pipelight/STRUCTURE_AND_FUNCTIONING.md

 - files (Query the filesystem)
 - signal (functions to handle SIGTERM, Ctrl-C and others)

-## template crate

-**Generate config file templates**

-Contains the functions to generate templates when using commands like `pipelight init --template toml`

 ## exec crate

 **Wrapper around process execution**

-Functions to pipe processes output, retrieve pid, cwd and so on.
+Functions to pipe processes output, retrieve pids, cwd and so on.
+Used to keep track of pipeline subprocesses.

-## switch crate
+## workflow crate

-**A switch/case over commands line args**

-Determines which functions to run based on the command line arguments.
+**The pipeline execution logic***

+Read the Pipeline Struct extracted from tthe configuration file and set the execution workflow.

 ## cli crate